Vanishing Villages in America

 Alaska is warming two to four times faster than the global average, transforming the state’s immutable-seeming landscape into a volatile environment where the ground itself is disappearing.
-As

-The Devastating Effects of Climate Change in Western Alaska
+Climate Change in Western Alaska

 Social Impact